 Without doing any configuration the default operation of

-suricata-update is use the Emerging Threats Open ruleset.
+suricata-update is to use the Emerging Threats Open ruleset.

 This command will:

 suricataprogram on your path to determine its version.

 - Look for /etc/suricata/enable.conf, /etc/suricata/disable.conf, /etc/suricata/drop.conf, and /etc/suricata/modify.conf to look for filters to apply to the downloaded rules.
 These files are optional and do not need to exist.

 - Download the Emerging Threats Open ruleset for your version of Suricata, defaulting to 4.0.0 if not found.

 - Apply enable, disable, drop and modify filters as loaded above.